-Osbourne Cox, a Balkan expert, is fired at the CIA, so he begins a memoir.
+Osbourne Cox, a Balkan expert, resigned from the CIA because of a drinking problem, so he begins a memoir.
 His wife wants a divorce and expects her lover, Harry, a philandering State Department marshal, to leave his wife.
-A diskette falls out of a gym bag at a Georgetown fitness center.
-Two employees there try to turn it into cash: Linda, who wants money for elective surgery, and Chad, an amiable goof.
+A CD-ROM falls out of a gym bag at a Georgetown fitness center.
+Two employees there try to turn it into cash: Linda, who wants money for cosmetic surgery, and Chad, an amiable goof.
 Information on the disc leads them to Osbourne who rejects their sales pitch; then they visit the Russian embassy.
 To sweeten the pot, they decide they need more of Osbourne's secrets.
 Meanwhile, Linda's boss likes her, and Harry's wife leaves for a book tour.
 All roads lead to Osbourne's house.
 Written by

 See more »